HoiJean/djangoforbeginners-book/manuscript/ch3.md

 ## Additional Files

-We need to make the following changes to our _Simple_ project so it's ready to deploy online with Heroku:
+We need to make the following changes to our _Pages_ project so it's ready to deploy online with Heroku:

 * update `Pipfile.lock`
 * new `Procfile` file